-Schools often organize their work into tiers – Universal Tier 1 supports for all students, Targeted Tier 2 supports for some students, and Intensive Tier 3 supports for individual students needing the most guidance.
+Schools often organize their work into tiers – Universal Tier 1 supports for all students, Targeted Tier 2 supports for subsets of students needing some additional support, and Intensive Tier 3 supports for individual students needing the most guidance.
 Schools can also think about their work with students’ families in these tiers.

 What resources are available for my school to take a tiered approach?